-The problem is that many of the inspections that need to take place, such as inside boilers or underneath and at the tops of a bridge, are difficult and dangerous to access, requiring special safety equipment and a team who can be there if there is an accident.
-Instead of dealing with the challenges of a manned inspection, we can send a drone to get clear 360-degree assessments remotely, then zero in for granular inspections where indicated.
-For example, around the outside of a support beam or cement pour to check for movement, cracks or other problems).
+Inspections are often needed for dangerous or difficult to reach places, such as inside boilers or underneath and at the tops of bridges, requiring special safety equipment and a team on hand in the event of an accident.
+Instead of dealing with the challenges of a manned inspection, we can send a drone to get clear 360-degree assessments remotely, then zero-in for granular inspections where indicated (for example, around the outside of a support beam or cement pour to check for movement, cracks, or other problems).
 An inspector can then review the collected data in comprehensive detail.

 Why Choose Drone Inspections for Your Project

 The leading reason is safety.
 Often, inspectors must climb hundreds of feet in the air where a fall could be fatal or face hazardous conditions in compact spaces in order to do a step-by-step visual inspection.
-A drone reduces this risk by accessing difficult locations remotely and checks the integrity of the structure itself, so if repairs or physical maintenance is needed, they can see if it’s safe to climb or if they need additional equipment before starting.
+A drone reduces this risk by accessing difficult locations remotely and checks the integrity of the structure itself.
+If repairs or physical maintenance is needed, inspectors can determine if it’s safe to climb or if additional equipment is needed.

-Also, in addition to the outgoing costs of labor and equipment for safety, scaffolding, and insurance, consider the costs of downtime that come from having to shut down certain equipment before an inspection.
-Using a drone allows the inspection to be completed more quickly, minimizing the downtime and ensuing costs of it.
+In addition to the outgoing costs of labor and equipment for safety, scaffolding, and insurance, consider the costs of downtime that come from having to shut down certain equipment before an inspection.
+Using a drone allows the inspection to be completed more quickly, minimizing downtime and the ensuing costs.

-With recorded drone footage, you can see changes in a structure or piece of equipment over time.
-For example, if there’s a concern, such as a crack in cement that doesn’t need a repair but you want to keep an eye on, you can compare previous data to current data to see if the crack has grown or changed over time.
-Additionally, this can minimize liability in the event of an accident or issue with a previously inspected equipment or item.
+Drone footage highlights changes in a structure or piece of equipment over time.
+For example, if there’s a concern (such as a crack in cement) that doesn’t need immediate repair but does call for continued monitoring, previous and current data can be compared to determine if the crack has grown or changed over time.
+This can also minimize liability in the event of an accident or issue with a previously inspected piece of equipment or item.

 Beyond Visual Inspections

 Not everything can be inspected visually.
 Thermal, multi-spectral and topographical views from drone imaging support a variety of advanced inspection tasks.
-Drones that are equipped with thermal imaging cameras can detect differences in temperature which may indicate surface degradation, cracks, and/or other flaws.
+Drones equipped with thermal imaging cameras can detect differences in temperature which may indicate surface degradation, cracks, or other flaws.

 When used for inspections, drones are a powerful tool in a civil construction professional’s toolbox.
-Drones for industrial inspection save money, protect workers, and help safely speed projects to completion.
+Drone usage in industrial inspection saves money, protects workers, and helps speed projects to a safe completion.

 Industries Using Aerial Inspections

-Any industry that has hard-to-reach spaces that require inspection are turning to drones to complete them.
-We’re seeking them primarily in the following industries:
+Many industries with hard-to-reach inspection sites are increasingly turning to drones to complete them.
+We see drone inspections them primarily in the following industries:

-- Agriculture to monitor health and wellbeing of both crops and livestock and look for concerns in land conditions;
+- Agriculture – to monitor health of crops and livestock and to look for concerns in land conditions.